 As a member of the University at Buffalo wrestling team, Wally

-says that attending UB has given him the opportunity to be a leader
+says that attending UB has gave him the opportunity to be a leader

 both on and off the wrestling mat.

-I have always been interested in a helping profession ever since
+I was always interested in a helping profession ever since I was

 complications stemming from a motorcycle accident.
 I saw him